Flexible benefits: Engage employees with choice

 Support employees in the moments that matter with flexible benefits and other forms of choice.

-Employees are used to personalization in every aspect of their lives — from banking to shopping — and want that same flexibility in the workplace.
+Employees are used to personalisation in every aspect of their lives — from banking to shopping — and want that same flexibility in the workplace.

-They also want to work with an organization that helps them get better control over their health and well-being, especially in a hybrid work environment.
+They also want to work with an organisation that helps them get better control over their health and well-being, especially in a hybrid work environment.

-However, our Health on Demand research shows that just 52% of employees can personalize their benefits package to meet their needs.
+However, our Health on Demand research shows that just 52% of employees can personalise their benefits package to meet their needs.

-Employers need to realize that one size doesn’t fit all when it comes to benefits.
+Employers need to realise that one size doesn’t fit all when it comes to benefits.

 Making sure there’s something for everyone enables a thriving workforce fit for the future.
 Our research shows 72% of employees with access to 10 or more employer-sponsored benefits are less likely to move to another company.
 By contrast, just 43% of those with one to four benefits said they were less likely to move.